-Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data (e.g. a matrix).
-Clustergrammer has several biology-specific features that facilitate the analysis of gene-level biological data, such as: gene-expression data, proteomics-data, etc. To take advantage of these features, row names must be genes.
-See the CCLE Explorer for examples of gene-expression data.
-These optional biology-specific features are available in the Clustergrammer Web App as well as the Clustergrammer Jupyter Widget and will automatically activate if the row-names are genes.
+Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data.
+Clustergrammer has several biology-specific features that facilitate the analysis of gene-level biological data, such as: gene expression data, proteomics-data, etc. To take advantage of these features, row names must be official gene names.
+See the CCLE Explorer for examples of visualizing gene expression data.
+These optional biology-specific features are available in the Clustergrammer-Web as well as the Clustergrammer-Widget and will automatically activate if the row-names are genes.

 Mouseover Gene Name and Description¶

 The field of biology has amassed an enormous amount of information about the genes in living organisms such as: function, disease-association, up-stream regulators, protein-level binding partners, etc. Integration of this information can help biologists understand patterns in their data.
-For instance, enrichment analysis a popular method to identify biological information specific to a list of genes – e.g. a biologist may use enrichment analysis to identify up-stream regulatory transcription factors that specifically target their measured set of up-regulated genes and thereby form hypotheses about potential up-stream regulators in their system.
+For instance, enrichment analysis is a popular method to identify biological information specific to a list of genes – e.g. a biologist can use enrichment analysis to identify up-stream regulatory transcription factors that specifically target their a set of up-regulated genes and thereby form hypotheses about potential up-stream regulators.

 Export to Enrichr

 When a user visualizes a matrix with genes as rows, Clustergrammer automatically enables integration with the enrichment analysis tool Enrichr.
-Users can export a set of clustered genes to Enrichr using the interactive dendrogram (see screenshot) or import enriched terms into the visualization using Enrichrgram.
+Users can export a set of clustered genes to Enrichr using the interactive dendrogram (see screenshot) or import enriched terms into the visualization using the Enrichrgram functionality.

-Enrichrgram.js provides this functionality and works with the Clustergrammer-JS API to depict enriched terms and their associated genes as row categories.
+The Enrichrgram.js library provides this functionality on the front end and works with the Clustergrammer-JS API to depict enriched terms and their associated genes as row categories.
 The update-row-category functionality can be extended by developers for other domain-specific problems.